New Study Reignites Debate on Cellphone Radiation Safety

 On the side of the head exposed to the 3G radiation, researchers found a significant increase of binucleated cells (cells formed as a consequence of disturbed cell divisions) and evidence of cell death.
 No such effects were observed in cells from the side of the head that was not exposed to the 3G signal.

-Researchers say the study is significant because it is the first controlled human intervention trial examining the cytotoxic effects of cell phone radiation (previous research measured effects on mice).
+Researchers say the study is significant because it is the first controlled human intervention trial examining the cytotoxic effects of cellphone radiation (previous research measured effects on mice).

 Researchers point to accumulating evidence that exposure to RFR is associated with specific brain tumors.
 Their results indicate that molecular mechanisms other than chromosomal damage may cause cell damage, a key factor in the development of cancer.
-The researchers posit that the results they observed may be due to either an inflammatory response and/or the release of free radicals.
+The researchers posit that the results they observed may be due to either an inflammatory response or the release of free radicals.

 A spokesperson for the IARC said they had no one available to comment.